 In other words, you can conduct a study where a certain select group of people take the same vitamin supplement for a proscribed period of time and then see how their health differs at the end of that interval, but you will have to take into account that the differences may be based on some variable other than the supplement, a variable you may not have thought of or that you cannot control.
 In addition, at best, the researcher may only make a conclusion about that particular vitamin pill and not vitamin supplements in general.

 What we can agree on

-In spite of the controversy, there is some agreement amongst most health care professionals that there are certain times during the life cycle when supplementation with vitamins may be desirable.
+In spite of the controversy, there is some agreement among most health care professionals that there are certain times during the life cycle when supplementation with vitamins may be desirable: